-Smallmouth Bass Streams: The North Fork of the Shenandoah River is fishable South of Edinburg.
+Smallmouth Bass Streams: The North and South Fork of the Shenandoah River are both in excellent condition and are fishing well.

-Smallmouth Bass Streams: The North and South Fork of the Shenandoah River is to high and discolored for good fishing.
+Smallmouth Bass Streams: The North and South Fork of the Shenandoah River are too high and discolored for good fishing.